 We can maintain spiritual contact using David's tactic of continually maintaining the Lord before him in his thoughts, prayers, and meditations.

 Is it wrong to reason with God?
 Can we plead our case before the Father and get results?
-Martin Collins shows that, yes, we can, but we must follow some biblical guidelines.
+Yes we can, but we must follow these biblical guidelines.

 After making the covenant with God, how does a person avoid backsliding?
 The answer lies in seeking God, which involves much more than commonly thought.